patrickmineault/codebook/roadmap.md

 ```

 ## Breaking the cycle of frustration

+Learning to code is a lifelong journey.
+The upper ceiling on programming skills is very high.
+Much like cooking, coding can be done on a purely utilitarian basis, or it can be elevated to high art.
+[Professional programmers with decades of experience go on months-long retreats to acquire new skills](https://www.recurse.com/not-a-bootcamp). *A good frame* for getting better at coding is to think of it as a *craft*.
+Reading this book is a great way to refine your craft through focused practice [^CalNewport].

+[^CalNewport]: CS professor Cal Newport explores these themes in his book [So Good They Can't Ignore You](https://www.calnewport.com/books/so-good/).

 When I talk to students about writing code, a lot of them describe feelings like: